ppy/osu-wiki/wiki/Tournaments/RESC/2025/en.md

 ### Disconnections

 1. In the event of a disconnection, an abort/replay may be called if it occurred within the first 30 seconds of the map.
 Other than that, common sense will be applied.
 If proof exists of the disconnected player's score, it can be used.
-If it is at all ambiguous, the player’s score is considered void.
+If it is at all ambiguous, the player's score is considered void.
-2. Disconnections are considered to be unexpected, game-breaking events out of a player’s control (i.e. keyboard/tablet/mouse malfunction, system failure, internet disconnect, etc).
+2. Disconnections are considered to be unexpected, game-breaking events out of a player's control (i.e. keyboard/tablet/mouse malfunction, system failure, internet disconnect, etc).
 Offset, background dim, leaderboard presence, etc. ARE NOT considered valid reasons to call for an abort/replay as players should fix these on their own.

 ### Stage and mappool information